StephenTaylor-Kx/adventofq/week1.md

 q)sl[5;fc1;] 0 16
 0 4
 ```
-The last expression above could have been written `sl[5;fc1;0 16]`, but I wrote it as the unary projection of `sl[5;fc1;]` because the result `0 4` is a version of the third argument `0 16`, so writing it as a projection helps the reader see a range transformed into another range.
+The last expression above could have been written `sl[5;fc1;0 16]`, but I wrote it as the unary projection of `sl[5;fc1;]` because the result `0 4` is a version of the third argument `0 16`, so writing it as a projection helps the reader see one range transformed into another range.
 (You might also think of the first two arguments as constraints, options, or parameters; and the third argument as ‘data’.)
 ```q
 q)min fc each rng sl[fc1;5;] 0 16
 37